LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 1) In the context of Lazarek et al.'s work interesting bugs  are those detectable by behavioral contracts.
 Hence, they can use off-the-shelf mutators.
-In fact, their method does not detect the overwhelming majority of bugs except when contracts describe the full functional correctness of components.
+In fact, their contracts do not detect the overwhelming majority of bugs except at the highest precision, where the contracts describe the full functional correctness of components.

 2) Lazarek et al.'s method does not isolate the effect of blame from that of checks or mere luck.
 Thus they cannot really conclude that blame is the